nh-server/switch-guide/docs/user_guide/getting_started.md

 If you already know you have a modchipped Switch console, you can skip ahead to the [Modchip Introduction](../user_guide/modchip/index) page.

+A modchip is a physical modification to the motherboard of your Switch.
+It cannot be installed without decent microsoldering experience.
+You can outsource this work to people who are willing to do the job for you, or you can also view the following guide if you are willing- and able to install one yourself.

+::: tip

+<a href="https://guide.nx-modchip.info/" class="btn btn-solid">Modchip Installation guide →</a>

+**Note:** The above guide is not hosted or supported by NH Server; we cannot provide support for reviving consoles ruined by inexperience.

 :::

 ## Finding your serial number